 Regulations 12 and 13 of the main PIP regulations provide that a claimant meets the required period condition for the relevant PIP component where-

-- if [the claimant] had been assessed at every time in the period of 3 months ending with the [date of claim/change of circumstances], it is likely that the Secretary of State would have determined at that time that [the claimant] had [limited or severely limited] ability to carry out [daily living or mobility] activities; and
+- if [the claimant] had been assessed at every time in the period of 3 months ending with the prescribed date, it is likely that the Secretary of State would have determined at that time that [the claimant] had [limited or severely limited] ability to carry out [daily living or mobility] activities; and

-- if [the claimant] were to be assessed at every time in the period of 9 months beginning with the day after the [date of claim/change of circumstances], it is likely that the Secretary of State would determine at that time that [the claimant] had [limited or severely limited] ability to carry out [daily living or mobility] activities.
+- if [the claimant] were to be assessed at every time in the period of 9 months beginning with the day after the prescribed date, it is likely that the Secretary of State would determine at that time that [the claimant] had [limited or severely limited] ability to carry out [daily living or mobility] activities.

 NB - the full required period does not have to be met in specified cases relating to a previous claim, and the required period does not apply where the claimant has a terminal illness.